Research

 Some records of my talks available on the internet:

-This is an outreach article (in Chinese) about the depletion radius:
+Outreach article (in Chinese) about the depletion radius:

 Another outreach article (in Chinese) about our work on measuring the size of the Milky Way dark matter halo: